smilevideo/cryptopals/README.md

 # Cryptopals with Node.js
 My work (in progress) on the cryptopals programming challenges, done in Node.js
-Each challenge folder is self-contained; i.e. doesn't use files from outside of it
+Each challenge folder is self-contained; i.e. doesn't use files outside of it

 The challenges are found here: https://cryptopals.com/